 I originally bought a long and skinny 5 gallon air ride tank, but I just couldn't get this to work out how I wanted.
 So a chubby 5 gallon tank was sourced instead, this gave me the room to fit, and also keeps the Viair compressor as happy as it would have been with the original tank.

 The wiring of the Accuair E-level and I-Level along with the VU4 manifold were probably the easiest part of the build.
-And without doubt the hardest part was actually mounting the E-level height sensors, total nightmare!
+And without doubt the hardest part was actually mounting the E-level height sensors, including running the air lines through the whole car and engine bay, total nightmare!
 The height sensors work on a pivot principle, but of course every car is different as far as the travel of the front and rear suspension.
 I did get there in the end though!

 Once I'd got the boot build looking how I wanted, I made a start on the interior and mounting of the E-level touchpad controller.
 I made a custom mount to sit in the center console of the OEM Corrado dash.
 And of course it had to be matched with some VDO gauges which I love!
 The latest addition is a VDO Air pressure gauge which reads tank pressure.
 There's a digital tank pressure gauge in the boot too just for show really, and that is paired with digital Volt and temperature gauge.
 The latter of which keeps a check on the compressor temperature.